zmweske/cs591/h1/README.md

 Run `python3 server.py --help` to get the same information

 - `-p` and `--port` define the initial connection port.
 Default is 8888
+- The default subsequent port range is set with the variable PORT_RANGE and is by default set inclusively to 9001-9999

 ## Usage: client.py